ReDI-School/js-berlin-2020-fall/lesson2.md

 ### naming Boolean variables

-When naming boolean variables, it is best to give it a name that describes a yes/no situation:
+When naming boolean variables, it is best to give it a name that describes a yes/no question:

 - isMarried
 - hasKids